South American Initiative: Venezuela Zoo Animal Rescue Program

-Help Abandoned Pets: Providing Food and Care
+Help Abandoned Pets: providing food and care

 After seeing the large number of sick pets abandoned in the streets, South American Initiative has developed relationships with animals nonprofits in order to provide the resources needed to care for these animals and prevent diseases to public health.

-The crisis and the shortages in Venezuela not only affect people, but also their pets.
+The crisis and the shortages in Venezuela also affect pets.
 Dog owners in Venezuela have been forced to abandon their pets.
 The price of dog food has increased by more than 50% and exceeds $4 per kilogram.
-That's why there are more abandoned dogs in the streets than ever before.
-The truth is that these innocent, domesticated pets cannot survive without human help and care.
+This has caused there to be more abandoned pets than before.

 Among the possible solutions to the problem of stray dogs in the streets include the promotion of responsible pet ownership and understanding that having an animal is a privilege and a great responsibility.
 Another solution is to strengthen the help for all non-profit animal organizations, providing funds for sterilization campaigns, animal food, treatments for fleas, scabies, rabies, and other diseases.

 Latin American Education Fund

 Venezuela is currently undergoing an extreme crisis due to the political and economic unrest in the country.
 As a result, many individuals flee to the United States looking for help and the opportunity to start a new and better life.
 The issue is that when they take refuge in the United States, they do not have the education to have access to the multiple job opportunities that the United States offers.

-Most of the individuals that come to this country arrive with absolutely nothing other than the clothes on their backs.
-With little to give, these immigrants have few skills to support themselves.
-To make the situation more difficult, many do not speak English and cannot communicate to start their journey to a better life.

-A proper education, is a stepping stone to a brighter future for those needing to start fresh in a country they are not familiar with.
-With an education, Venezuelans have better chances of finding a job to support themselves and their families.
-This program will help many to start new lives so they can support themselves and lead independent lives.
+Access to quality education provides a foundational framework for individuals navigating resettlement in an unfamiliar country.
+For Venezuelan migrants and refugees, educational integration enhances employment prospects, which facilitates financial self sufficiency and family support.
+By equipping participants with necessary skills, this program aims to foster long term economic stability and socioeconomic independence.